 Pictures....With the smoky conditions we encountered, I am hopeful that one or more of you that have good pictures of this mountain will be willing to share them for the sake of this page.
 I took a lot of pictures but most are of smoky skies and are dull in appearence.
 The few pics I did put up don't really do this fine mountain justice.
-Victor has posted a trip report on summitpost that has more pictures.
+Victor has posted a trip report on summitpost t

 For Red Ridge, see the summitpost page I have posted for it.
 Easy to find by clicking on nearby peaks.

 for information from my visit.